A complete guide to Claude Code permissions

 • Granular, UI-based control: eesel AI lets you define permissions visually.
 You can use a simple prompt editor to decide exactly which types of tickets the AI should handle, set its tone of voice, and create custom actions like API lookups.
 It gives you the power of a settings.json file, but through an intuitive interface that anyone can use.

-Take control of your AI with Claude Code permissions and beyond
+Take control of your AI and beyond

 Claude Code permissions are a powerful, if a bit complex, system that lets developers tune the balance between safety and automation.
 Getting comfortable with the settings.json file, understanding permission modes, and knowing when (and how) to safely use advanced flags are key skills for getting the most out of agentic coding.